-- 1.1 All schools in Oxfordshire receive funding for pupils with SEN in three main ways: - The base budget (element 1 funding) covers teaching and curriculum expenses as well as the cost of the SENCo. - The notional SEN budget (element 2 funding) covers the additional educational support required. - Specific funds may be allocated to pupils with statements, Education, Health and Care Plans (EHCPs) or Specific Additional Funding needs. - 1.2 Sonning Common Primary School, as part of normal budget planning, has a strategic approach to using resources to support the progress of pupils with SEN. The school provides additional support up to the nationally prescribed threshold per pupil per year.
+6.2 Sonning Common Primary School, as part of normal budget planning, has a strategic approach to using resources to support the progress of pupils with SEN. The school provides additional support up to the nationally prescribed threshold per pupil per year.
 Where the cost of special educational provision required to meet the needs of an individual pupil exceeds this threshold, schools are not expected to meet the full costs of more expensive special educational provision from their core funding.
 The Local Authority may provide top-up funding.

-2 Identification, assessment and review
+7 Identification, Assessment and Review

-- 2.1 The progress of the children is assessed at regular intervals by staff as part of the school's tracking process (see Assessment, Recording and Reporting Policy, and Equal Opportunities Policy).
+- 7.1 The progress of the children is assessed at regular intervals by staff as part of the school's tracking process (see our Marking and Feedback Policy, and Equality Diversity and Inclusion Policy).
 Where progress is slow, the first response is high quality targeted teaching.
-Slow progress and low attainment do not necessarily mean that a child has SEN. - 2.2 All those working with children are alert to emerging difficulties and respond early. - 2.3 In deciding whether to make special educational provision, the Head teacher and SENCo consider all the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress. - 2.4 Where more specific assessment is deemed to be necessary, this will be carried out by the SENCo, who may then involve other professionals from outside the school.
-The information gathering will include an early discussion with the pupils and their parents.
-Sonning Common Primary School recognises that parents know their children best and we ensure we listen to and understand when parents express concerns about their child's development.
-Consideration of whether special educational provision is required starts with the desired outcomes, including the expected progress and attainment and the views and wishes of their parents.
+Slow progress and low attainment do not necessarily mean that a child has SEN. - 7.2 All those working with children are alert to emerging difficulties and respond early. - 7.3 In deciding whether to make special educational provision, the Headteacher and SENCo consider all the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress. - 7.4 Where more specific assessment is deemed to be necessary, this will be carried out by the SENCo, who may then involve other professionals from outside the school.
+The information gathering will include an early discussion with the pupils and their parents/carers.
+Sonning Common Primary School recognises that parents/carers know their children best and we ensure we listen to and understand when parents/carers express concerns about their child's development.
+Consideration of whether special educational provision is required starts with the desired outcomes, including the expected progress and attainment and the views and wishes of their parents/carers. - 7.5 When a child is identified as needing SEN support, school employs a graduated approach of Assess-Plan-Do-Review adopting the recommended model for Special Educational Needs as set out in the Code of Practice (DfE 2014).
+The LA SEN Guidance is used as a guide for the identification, assessment and provision for SEN, and the forms provided are used for record-keeping.
+A register of pupils with SEN is kept as a legal requirement. - 7.6 Criteria for identifying SEN may include: - A child's early history and/or parental concern. - Low entry profile. - Low Foundation Stage profile. - A pupil's lack of progress despite receiving a differentiated curriculum. - Low achievement in the National Curriculum i.e. significantly below the suggested level for their age. - Requiring greater attention in class due to behavioural/learning difficulties.